kyma-project/kyma/components/central-application-connectivity-validator/README.md

 ## Overview

 The Central Application Connectivity Validator validates client certificate subjects.
-It proxies the requests to the Event Service and the Application Registry.
+It proxies the requests to the Eventing Publisher Proxy and the Application Registry.

 ## Usage

 The Central Application Connectivity Validator has the following parameters:
 - **proxyPort** is the port on which the reverse proxy is exposed.
 The default port is `8081`.
 - **externalAPIPort** is the port on which the external API is exposed.
 The default port is `8080`.
-- **eventServicePathPrefixV1** is the path prefix for which requests are forwarded to the Event Service V1 API.
-The default value is `/{APP_NAME}/v1/events`.
+- **eventingPathPrefixV1** is the path prefix for which requests are forwarded to the Eventing Publisher V1 API.
+The default value is `/v1/events`.
-- **eventServicePathPrefixV2** is the path prefix for which requests are forwarded to the Event Service V2 API.
-The default value is `/{APP_NAME}/v2/events`.
+- **eventingPathPrefixV2** is the path prefix for which requests are forwarded to the Eventing Publisher V2 API.
+The default value is `/v2/events`.
-- **eventMeshHost** is the host and the port of the Event Mesh adapter.
-The default value is `eventing-event-publisher-proxy.kyma-system`.
+- **eventingPublisherHost** is the host and the port of the Eventing Publisher.
+The default value is `events-api:8080`.
-- **eventMeshDestinationPath** is the destination path for the requests coming to the Event Mesh.
-The default value is `/publish`.
+- **eventingDestinationPath** is the destination path for the requests coming to the Eventing.
+The default value is `/`.
+- **eventingPathPrefixEvents** is the prefix of paths that will be directed to the Cloud Events based Eventing.
+The default value is `/events`.
 - **appRegistryPathPrefix** is the path prefix for which requests are forwarded to the Application Registry.
 The default value is `/{APP_NAME}/v1/metadata`.
-- **appRegistryHost** is the host and the port of the Event Service.
+- **appRegistryHost** is the host and the port of the Eventing Publisher Proxy.
 The default value is `application-registry-external-api:8081`.
 - **appNamePlaceholder**  is the path URL placeholder used for the application name.
 The default value is `%%APP_NAME%%`.
 - **cacheExpirationSeconds** is the expiration time for client IDs stored in cache expressed in seconds.
 The default value is `90`.
 - **cacheCleanupIntervalSeconds** is the clean-up interval controlling how often the client IDs stored in cache are removed.
 The default value is `15`.